voxpupuli/puppet-elasticsearch/README.md

 ### Add a new template

-This will install and/or replace the template in Elasticearch
+This will install and/or replace the template in Elasticsearch

      elasticsearch::template { 'templatename':
        file => 'puppet:///path/to/template.json'